d-akara/vscode-extension-transformer/README.md

 ![ScreenShot](/readme-images/lines-as-json.gif)

+### Selection As JSON String
+- Transform all contents of selection as a single JSON String

 ### Trim Lines
 - Remove whitespace at beginning and end of lines

+### Randomize Lines
+- Randomize the order of selected lines

 ### Count Duplicate Lines As New Document
 - Count the number of instances of each unique line